-3.1.2 Orientation examples To exhibit the properties of the PCA algorithm applied to datasets of varying quality, we focus on four endmember type examples of digitized bedding traces [Figure 4] with a range of dataset structures corresponding to Table 1.
+3.1.2 Orientation examples To exhibit the properties of the PCA algorithm applied to datasets of varying quality, we focus on four endmember examples of digitized bedding traces [Figure 4] with a range of dataset structures of types discussed in Table 1.
 These examples are digitized traces of sedimentary bedding measured within an area in NE Syrtis, Mars during the study described in Quinn and Ehlmann (2018).
-Orientations were collected atop paired orthophotos and DEMs, which have different spatial resolutions and error structures due to to variable dust cover and stereo geometry.
-Additionally, these bedding traces cover a range of hillslope aspect and curvature, allowing them to query a wide range of potential error structures.
-We follow these bedding traces through transformation of their error space from Cartesian to spherical coordinates, and the numerical breakdown of their errors is summarized in Table 2.
+Orientations were collected atop paired orthophotos and DEMs, which have varying spatial resolution and error structure due to differences in dust cover and stereo geometry.
+These bedding traces have different potential error structures due to their range of hillslope aspect and curvature.
+We follow these bedding traces through transformation of their error space from Cartesian to spherical coordinates; the numerical breakdown of their errors is summarized in Table 2.